rhildreth/Cottontown/README.md

 Some of the features I'm including in some builds are not absolutely needed by the app, but are learning exercises for iOS features I want to explore (like iBeacons).

-#### Features
+#### Features & Functions Tested

 * iBeacon support, Push notifications, and Local notifications with custom actions were implemented but will not be included in release 2.0.
 To clean up the app in preparation for release to the app store, these features were removed from the app on May 4, 2016 on commit 13c2555.
 * Universal app base on Split View Controllers
-* Support for iPad multitasking
+* Supports iPad multitasking
 * YouTube support using Google youtube-ios-player-helper api (implemented, but removed in the 2.0 release.
 Videos are now local.
 YouTube code left in for flexibility in future releases.)
 * 3D touch - pressing on stop location gives a Peek and Pop for the location in the Map View (long press will do the same thing on non-3D devices)
-* Optimize size for images used
+* Optimized size for images used
-* Proper sizing for assets
-* Dynamic text in page views
+* Dynamic text used in all views
 * Accessibility for vision impaired
-* Launch screen
+* Launch screen added
-* Add additional tour stops and content to existing stops
+* Three additional tour stops were added and descriptions updated for numerous stops
-* Run Instruments to check CPU and memory usage
+* Ran Instruments to check CPU and memory usage
-* Test functions in Airplane mode
+* Tested functions in Airplane mode

 Defer the following due to time constraints: